Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Network Embedding with Source-Target Contexts

-After training is complete, given two RNA sequence inputs $x_i$ and $x_j$, the learned model can output the embeddings $y_i$ and $y_j$, which is used to predict whether a relationship exists between them by computing the respective proximity function.
-We use the proximity score $d_1(v_i,v_j)$ or $d_2(v_i,v_j)$ to either predict the existence of an interaction or functional similarity, respectively.
-A Gaussian kernel function $P(v_i,v_j) = \exp(-\gamma * d(v_i, v_j)^2)$ is applied to yield a pairwise affinity.
+After training convergence, given any RNA full sequence inputs $x_i$ and $x_j$, the learned model yields the embeddings $y_i$ and $y_j$ which is used to predict whether a relationship exists between them.
+We use the proximity $d_1(v_i,v_j)$ or $d_2(v_i,v_j)$ to either predict the existence of interaction or functional similarity, depending on the query.
+Finally, a Gaussian kernel function $P(v_i,v_j) = \exp(-\gamma * d(v_i, v_j)^2)$ is applied to yield a predicted affinity score.